Semiorthogonal decompositions of equivariant derived categories of invariant divisors: Examples of semiorthogonal decompositions obtained from Theorem

-\begin{proposition} (i) Let $\la$ be a partition of $n$ such that all parts of $\la$ are distinct.
-Then for a generic $S_n$-invariant homogeneous polynomial $f(x_1,\ldots,x_n)$ of degree $d>0$, the stack $[\P H(\ov{f}_\la)]$ is actually a smooth projective variety.
+(i) Let $\la$ be a partition of $n$ such that all parts of $\la$ are distinct.
+Then the stack $[\P H(\ov{f}_\la)]$ is actually a smooth projective variety.

 (ii) Now assume that $\la$ has one part of multiplicity $2$ and all the other parts have multiplicity $1$.
-Then the same conclusion holds for a generic $S_n$-invariant polynomial $f$, provided its degree $d$ is even. \end{proposition}
+Then the same conclusion as in (i) holds provided the degree $d$ is even. \end{proposition}

-\begin{proof} (i) In this case $\P\ov{V}_\la$ is the usual projective space, so the assertion is clear.
+\begin{proof} (i) For a generic $S_n$-invariant $f$, the hypersurface $H(f)\sub V$ is smooth away from the origin, hence, the same is true for $H(f_\la)$, the fixed locus of a permutation acting on $H(f)$.
+Since $\P\ov{V}_\la$ is the usual projective space, the assertion follows.

-(ii) We have coordinates $(x,y;z_1,\ldots,z_p)$ on $V_\la$, so that the embedding $V_\la\hra V$ has form
+(ii) We have coordinates $(x,y;z_1,\ldots,z_p)$ on $V_\la$, so that the embedding $\iota_\la:V_\la\hra V$ has form